cacheMon/libCacheSim-python/README.md

 ### Python Hook Cache Overview

-The `PluginCache` allows you to define custom caching behavior through Python callback functions without without any C/C++ compilation.
+The `PluginCache` allows you to define custom caching behavior through Python callback functions.

-### Hook Functions

 You need to implement these callback functions:

 | Function | Signature | Description |
 |----------|-----------|-------------|